What is Travel Evacuation Insurance?

 We like to see policy limits of $100k.
 Airline policy limits of $20k feel too low for us to be comfortable.

 If you should need your Evac Insurance, contact the Insurance Carrier’s Assistance Service.
-They will arrange to get you out, and pay the bills.
-If you make your own arrangements, you are unlikely to receive a penny from the Insurer.
+It will arrange to get you out, and pay the bills.
+If you make your own arrangements, you are unlikely to receive a penny from the insurer.

 What many people do not know is that they won’t find the same trip insurance plans available at a better price – all down to price certainty anti-discriminatory law in the US.